tanrobotix/tanz-blog/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 ### Introduce ZaloPay

-ZaloPay is a mobile payment application with use cases for daily life and business needs launched in 2017, relatively compare with the appearance of MoMo, GrabPay by Moca, ViettelPay,...
+ZaloPay is a mobile payment application serving user's daily life and business needs firstly launched in 2017.
+It is relatively competitive compared to MoMo, GrabPay by Moca, ViettelPay, e.t.c

-Similar to AliPay as one of three tenets of the “iron triangle” (the others being e-commerce and logistics).
-GrabPay as an enabler on the Grab ecosystem and WeChat Pay on a social media platform.
+Similar to AliPay which is one of three tenets of the “iron triangle” (aka e-commerce and logistics).
+GrabPay is as an enabler on the Grab ecosystem and WeChat Pay is on a social media platform.

 In turn, Zalo is a key product of the Vietnamese conglomerate VNG Coporation.
 ZaloPay is built on the top of [Zalo](https://zalo.me), the most popular messenger app in Vietnam which was launched in 2012, with > 100M active users nowaday at the time write this blog.